Temzasse/figmage/README.md

 A simple CLI tool that helps you generate design tokens as code from your Figma project.

-> ⚠️ NOTE: this tool is not production ready yet and is being worked on.
-The API might change so use at your own risk!

 ## Installation

 This tool can be used as a global package if you don't want to include it as a dependency in each of your projects: